PdxCodeGuild/advjs-curriculum/final-exam-study-guide.md

 * basic web socket usage
 * demonstrate understanding of the asynchronous nature of javascript
   * callbacks, promises, etc.
+* use route parameters to extract values out of URLs

 ## Helpful Hints